-Questions from healthcare practitioners will be researched thoroughly by Drug Information Services using the extensive reference collection available at Drug Information Services Library at Fogarty Hall, the University of Rhode Island Library, and the Higher Education Library Information Network (HELIN).
+Questions from healthcare practitioners will be researched thoroughly by Drug Information Services using the extensive reference collection available at Drug Information Services Library at Avedisian Hall and the University of Rhode Island library.

 We understand that all questions are important.
 We do our best to answer questions in a timely manner.
 Most questions can be answered quickly; however, some questions may require more time to ensure a thorough, complete response.Our priority for questions is based on acuteness of need: